 The Provision reflects our judgment of the expense or benefit necessary to achieve the appropriate amount of the Allowance.
 We maintain the Allowance at levels adequate to cover our estimate of probable credit losses as of the end of the reporting period.
 The Allowance is determined through detailed quarterly analyses of the loan and lease portfolio.
 The Allowance is based on our loss experience and changes in the economic environment, as well as an ongoing assessment of credit quality.
-We recorded no Provision in the third quarter of 2012 and recorded a Provision of \$1.0 million for the first nine months of 2012 compared to a Provision of \$2.2 million in the third guarter of 2011 and \$10.5 million for the first nine months of 2011.
+We recorded no Provision in the third quarter of 2012 and recorded a Provision of \$1.0 million for the first nine months of 2012 compared to a Provision of \$2.2 million in the third quarter of 2011 and \$10.5 million for the first nine months of 2011.
 The lower Provision in 2012 reflected improving credit trends and the underlying risk profile of the loan and lease portfolio as economic conditions in Hawaii continued to improve.
 Net charge-offs were \$1.5 million in the third quarter of 2012 and \$8.6 million for the first nine months of 2012, a decrease of \$2.3 million or 61% and \$5.8 million or 40% compared to the same periods in 2011, respectively.
 Nonperforming assets appear to have stabilized and were \$40.3 million as of September 30, 2012, a decrease of \$0.5 million from December 31, 2011.
-For further discussion, see the "Corporate Risk Profile - Reserve for Credit securities issued by the Small Business Administration (the "SBA").
-Average balances of our investments in state and municipal bond holdings increased by \$520.5 million and average balances of our SBA securities increased by \$336.3 million for the first nine months of 2012 compared to the same period in 2011.
-Also contributing to the increase in our average balances of earning assets was a \$228.2 million increase in our residential mortgage loan portfolio primarily due to higher origination volume related to strong refinancing activity, the result of low interest rates, as well as our decision to retain additional conforming saleable loans in our portfolio , partially offset by a \$187.3 million reduction in funds sold.
+For further discussion, see the "Corporate Risk Profile - Reserve for Credit Losses" section in MD&A for information on net charge-offs, nonperforming assets, and other factors considered by management in assessing the credit quality of the loan portfolio and establishing the Allowance.